DFE-Digital/get-help-with-tech/README.md

 The available flags are listed in `app/services/feature_flag.rb`, and available in the constant `FeatureFlag::FEATURES`.
 Each one is tested with a dedicated spec in `spec/features/feature_flags/`.

-To set / unset environment variables on Gov.uk PaaS, use the commands:
+To set / unset environment variables on GOV.UK PaaS, use the commands:

 ```
 # set an env var